 As you investigate possible schools, ask plenty of questions to find the program that’s best suited to your goals.
 Here are some important topics to raise with any school:

-An outside seal of approval, accreditation signals that a school has met standards for excellence and rigor.
-It's an important marker of quality.
+An outside seal of approval, accreditation signals that a school meets standards for excellence and rigor.
+It’s an important marker of quality.
 The federal government offers loans and grants only to students enrolled in accredited schools.

 Ask if the school you’re considering has received accreditation, and which kind.
 Do your homework carefully.
 Some unscrupulous players have been known to create their own (fake) agencies, complete with phony logos.
 Don’t just take the school’s word about accreditation; double-check with the U.S. Department of Education or the Council for Higher Education Accreditation, both of which keep lists of above-board agencies.